AVelaryon/GIS-Exploration/README.md

 # **GIS-Exploration**: Thoughts and Action plan
 ~~Investigating GIS NYS Disadvantage Community (DAC) dataset (and other datasets provided by [Geographic Information Gateway](https://opdgig.dos.ny.gov/search))~~.
 I wish to determine how geographic data can info decision-making and appropriate use-cases regarding transportation.
 This project aims to answer the following questions:
 * Given all statewide projects, how does GIS data inform future project costs?
 Or doesn't it?
-  * It will/may limit tools use.
-How does that boost or reduce cost?
+  * ~It will/may limit tools use.
+How does that boost or reduce cost?~
+   * Dataset doesn't provide this info.
   * How may it inform time-completion of projects (i.e. how does geography affect the time to complete a project)?
   * What factors/possibilities may impede its timely completion?
 * What features in GIS data contribute the most to the uncertainty of estimated costs of projects?